 The above factors largely fly in the face of the traditional Weberian bureaucratic structure.
 Its hierarchies, rules, and specializations are simply too rigid for success in a fast paced technological environment.
 Agile, collaborative, and sometimes unorthodox methods are required to help organizations conquer the new business landscape.

 How your company can stay competitive

 As well as adapting in some of the ways listed above, Spryker products, such as Packaged Business Capabilities (PBCs), help companies remain agile in unpredictable times.

-PBCs allow teams to tap into specific microservices, offering the opportunity to rapidly test and scale key functionalities.
+PBCs allow teams to tap into specific microservices and functionalities, offering the opportunity to rapidly test and scale key solutions.
 Their use of exposed APIs offer teams an opportunity to efficiently combine capabilities, benefiting a fail-fast mentality along with increased team autonomy.

 Keen to ensure your company can remain agile enough for the new business landscape?
 Learn more about Spryker’s PBCs from our sales team!